-John Prine Guitar String Pendant made from of John’s gold colored used strings is app.
+John Prine Guitar String Pendant made from of John’s gold colored used/played guitar strings is app.
 1″ and comes with a 5mm brown freshwater pearl.
 Designed by jeweler and 2x breast cancer survivor Elisa Guida.
 Comes with a 16″ or 18″ gold-filled chain.
-This piece is made to order and takes approximately 5-6 weeks to complete.
-These pieces are hand made and may vary slightly.
-If you would like a different colored pearl email: email@example.com
+Due to the high demand of the StringsforaCURE® jewelry, it takes approximately 6-8 weeks to complete.
+Each piece is hand made and may vary slightly.
+If you would like a different colored pearl email: firstname.lastname@example.org

 Artist Release Forms: